keviin0/CSA-Calculator/README.md

 A computer simulation of the Thai 21 flag game

-MVC BlueJ Model (as of 10/30/2020) no including Calculator:
+MVC BlueJ Model (as of 10/30/2020) no including Calculator or Go Fish:
 ![](images/MVC.png)

 --------MVC CALCULATOR DESIGN FOR PAIR/TRIO OF ADITYA, JACOB